Arziel1992/Z-S-Overview-Pack/README.md

 - - Added 4 finish parts.

 v1.0:
-- Fork from SaraShawa-Overview Pack.
+- Manual fork from SaraShawa-Overview Pack v9.1.
+- - (Export pack from the game to the folder, then start editing)
 - Simplified tabs.
 - Added tab colouring.
 - Added preset colouring.